-A. CIGI has pledged $25 million CAD over the course of five years to CIGI-INET activities.
+A. CIGI has pledged $25 million CAD over the course of five years to Institute-CIGI activities.

 Q. Is the partnership specific to the U.S. and Canada?

-A. No, both INET and CIGI are globally focused non-profits.
+A. No, both the Institute and CIGI are globally focused non-profits.
 Through the partnership, the organizations will collaborate on addressing international issues, as well as advance initiatives in the U.S. and Canada.

-Q. What perspectives do INET and CIGI share?
+Q. What perspectives do the Institute and CIGI share?

 A. Both organizations understand that broadening and accelerating the development of innovative thinking are critical to producing insights and solutions for the great economic and governance challenges of the 21st century.

-Q. What are the key differences between INET and CIGI?
+Q. What are the key differences between the Institute and CIGI?

-A. Whereas CIGI is a think tank addressing international governance challenges, INET is a non-profit organization focused on providing fresh insight and thinking to promote changes in economic theory and practice.
+A. Whereas CIGI is a think tank addressing international governance challenges, the Institute for New Economic Thinking is a non-profit organization focused on providing fresh insight and thinking to promote changes in economic theory and practice.

-A. Dr. Robert Johnson is INET’s Executive Director, a Senior Fellow and the Director of the Project on Global Finance at the Roosevelt Institute.
+A. Dr. Robert Johnson is the Institute's President, a Senior Fellow and the Director of the Project on Global Finance at the Roosevelt Institute.
 Dr. Johnson is the former Chief Economist of the U.S. Senate Banking Committee, former member of the United Nations Commission of Experts on International Monetary Reform, and former Managing Director at Soros Fund Management.

 Q. Who is the leader of CIGI?